ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### **JUST** get the keys

-Let's say we want a list of all the companies that make the phones, but we _don't_ want to have to look at the phone names.
+Let's say we want a list of all the ingredients, but we _don't_ want to have to look at the amounts.
 Check out the code below, then we'll explain what's happening.

 ```swift
 print(perfectTen.keys)